wp-plugins/cleanprint-lt/readme.txt

 1. CleanPrint allows you to insert Print, Email and PDF buttons into your content anywhere you like from a large number of button styles.
 2. CleanPrint reformats your article content in order to make it easier to read and saves both paper and ink.
 Users can edit article content further to get the output they desire.
-3. Users can then print the article, email it to their friends or save it as a PDF or text document to their computer, Google Docs or Dropbox account.
+3. Users can then print the article, email it to their friends or save it as a PDF or text document to their computer, Kindle, Google Drive, Dropbox or Box account.

 == Changelog ==

+= 3.3.0 =
+* Kindle support
+* Minor bug fixes

 = 3.2.4 =
 * New shortcode behavior